wls-eng/arm-oraclelinux-wls/subtemplate-src/aadNestedTemplate.md

 1. For `_artifactsLocation`, please use the default value, `https://raw.githubusercontent.com/wls-eng/arm-oraclelinux-wls-admin/master/src/main/arm/`.

-2. For `wlsLDAPSSLCertificate`, please use base64 to encode you application gateway certificate, disable line wrapping and output to a file.
+2. For `wlsLDAPSSLCertificate`, please use base64 to encode your AAD LDAP client certificate, disable line wrapping and output to a file.

 ```
 base64 your-certificate.cer -w 0 >temp.txt